Lawranio/LABORATORY-3year-2half/Programming Technology/README.md

 * position
 * salary

-Write a program that prints to the console:
+Write a program that:
-* list of employees of retirement age
+* prints to the console list of employees of retirement age
-* the average work experience in the department
+* prints to the console the average work experience in the department
+* writes down or reads that structural type

 List of exceptions:
 * Can't open file
 * Attempt to display results on file opening error

+# LABORATORY 4 (Binary files)

+Add even elements of this file to the end of the binary file of integer type

+Write a program that writes down or reads structural type from 3rd laboratory to binary file

+List of exceptions:
+* Can't open file
+*